CrispNCrispy/katacoda-scenarios/intermediate_quant_trading_3/finish.md

 # Congratulations!
-You've completed the seventh string in the series - Quantitatoive Trading with Python.
+You've completed the seventh string in the series - Quantitative Trading with Python.

 Here's a quick summary of key takeaways from this katacoda: